NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 # Using the Portal Application API

 The GDC Portal provides a number of hooks for querying the GDC API.
 These hooks are located in the `@gff/core` package.
 The hooks are designed to work in a manner similar to the RTL Query hooks.
-The hooks take arguments and return a object.
+The hooks take arguments and return an object.
 The object contains the data and the status of the query.
 The status of the query is stored in the `isSuccess` variable.
-The @gff/core package also provides a set of selector that return values stored in the core redux store: `CoreStore`.
+The @gff/core package also provides a set of selectors that return values stored in the core redux store: `CoreStore`.

 There are a number of hooks and selectors that are available for querying the GDC API, a subset of which are shown below: